spf13/viper/README.md

  * IsSet(key string) : bool

-One important thing to recognize is that each Get function will return it’s zero value if it’s not found.
+One important thing to recognize is that each Get function will return its zero value if it’s not found.
 To check if a given key exists, the IsSet() method has been provided.

 Example:

-    viper.GetString("logfile") // case insensitive Setting & Getting
+    viper.GetString("logfile") // case-insensitive Setting & Getting
     if viper.GetBool("verbose") {
         fmt.Println("verbose enabled")
     }

 ### Marshaling